 Though millions of people take Uber worldwide, the concept of getting into a car with a complete stranger can still be jarring.
-Afterall, you don’t know this person.
-And you don’t have any knowledge of their criminal past or even their driving history.
+After all, you don’t know this person.
+You also don’t have any knowledge of their criminal past or even their driving history.

 With several stories in the media alleging sexual assault, kidnapping, and even rape against Uber and Lyft drivers, you may be wondering how safe it really is to ride with an unknown driver.

 West Coast Trial Lawyers are the top personal injury lawyers in Los Angeles and we are here to answer any questions you may have regarding Uber and Lyft cases.

 Uber has a variety of requirements for the different services they offer.
 The general requirements set for UberX, XL, Pool, and Select drivers dictate that he or she must:

 - Be at least 21 years of age

 - Have a 4-door vehicle that is no older than 15 years